cs3org/reva/changelog/unreleased/dockerfile.revad-eos.md

-Improvement: Bring back multi-stage build to save on image size
+Enhancement: Bring back multi-stage build to save on image size

 * Use EOS 4.8.91 as base image
 * Bring back multi-stage build